baxpr/mavol/README.md

-Correct computation of regional from multi-atlas outputs
+Correct computation of regional volumes from multi-atlas outputs

 There is a bug in this Matlab Nifti toolbox: